radekpakula/FormBuilder/README.md

 	-width() default -1; component width.
 Default is auto.

 # Relase note
 	1.0.5
-  - Add new construct to class FormBuilder with param boolean called superClass.
+		-Add new construct to class FormBuilder with param boolean called superClass.
     		This provides creating form fields from parent class.
-  - Fixed bug with creating InnerForm in layer deeper than 2
+		-Fixed bug with creating InnerForm in layer deeper than 2

 	1.0.4:
 		-Fixed widgestes compilation bug from version 1.0.3.
 		-Use name for component from annotation as primary